 —Asma Kiran, MA in Sustainable Development alum

-The International Student and Scholar Office (ISSO) provides special assistance to all SIT international students.
+The International Student and Scholar Office (ISSO) provides special assistance to all SIT international graduate students.
 In addition to providing necessary information on student visas and other US immigration regulations, the office counsels and advises students on cultural opportunities, cross-cultural concerns, employment, banking, driving regulations, and much more.

 Director, International Student and Scholar Office

 Current students: Please visit our Continuing Students page.

 SIT welcomes students from a wide range of economic backgrounds.
 Though funds are limited, international applicants are encouraged to apply for financial aid administrated by SIT.
 Financial aid is available to international students in the form of need-based grants, merit scholarships, and work-study opportunities.
 SIT financial aid typically covers about one-third of an international student's total costs.
 In recent years, more than 85 percent of all international students received partial support through SIT.

 SIT offers gift aid averaging between $2,500 and $11,500 for international students, based on need and merit.
 Several competitive SIT scholarships have also been established to recognize students who reflect the SIT mission through their professional and personal lives.

 No additional application is required to be considered for SIT gift aid and competitive scholarships.